 4. Transparency is the Key Issue

-It’s important to remember that marijuana is still classed as a Schedule 1 drug, and therefore there are federal and local regulations and laws that a reputable processing company must comply by.
+It’s important to remember that marijuana is still classed as a Schedule 1 drug, and therefore there are federal and local regulations and laws that a reputable processing company must comply with.
 When seeking a marijuana payment processing company, it is important to ask them how they deal with large volume passing through their system.
 Many processors will more than happily transact your money, but when your business starts to grow, they will leave you hanging.

 The more transactions that are processed through their gateway, the more they have to account and be responsible for those transactions.
 Always look for a long term partner that can provide a complete solution, and that will be entirely transparent about all fees and logistics from the beginning.

 Summary: When choosing a payment solution, ask them how they deal with monthly volume above $10,000.
-Also, seek a processor who is anxious to build a long-term relationship and not just close a short-derm deal.
+Also, seek a processor who is anxious to build a long-term relationship and not just close a short-term deal.

 5. Start Small – You’ll get better support